oven-sh/bun/README.md

 All in one file.

-It’s a little like a build cache, but designed for reuse.
-I hope people will eventually check it into version control so their coworkers don’t have to run `npm install` as often.
+It’s a little like a build cache, but designed for reuse across builds.

 #### Position-independent code